Malaysia, Reviews, Singapore, Singapore Weekends

 How to book cross-border taxi

-Unlike regular taxi, you do need to book cross-border taxi ahead of time, at least 12 hours before the trip.
+Unlike regular taxi, you need to book cross-border taxi at least 12 hours before the trip.
 You can contact any taxi operator in SG or book via Grab app (more details here).

 How much does a cross-border taxi cost?

-For going from SG > MY, at the time of writing, a cross-border taxi from Singapore to one of the four designated drop off points costs are as following:
+For going from SG > MY, at the time of writing, a cross-border taxi from Singapore to one of the four designated drop off points costs as follows:

 This is not including the last-mile transportations cost once you reach Malaysia, if your destination is outside of the 35km radius from Larkin Sentral.

 As you can see Grab is significantly cheaper than booking directly with ComfortDelGro.
-However, Grab is only be cheaper right now because they’re running a 20% discount promotion.
-I suspect once things settle down, Grab’s pricing will be very close to ComfortDelGro.
+However, Grab is only be cheaper right now because they’re running a 20% discount promotion until 2nd of August.
+I suspect after that, Grab’s pricing will be very close to ComfortDelGro.
 Also, ComfortDelGro cars are usually the premium cars, while Grab might send you in a standard 6-seater car.
 In my experience, they did send Toyota Alphard (premium option) for me on both trips although I only booked a standard 6-seater.

 Going back from MY > SG, I pre-booked a Singapore cross-border taxi using Grab as well for 370 MYR (~S$120) for a 6-seater standard car from Larkin terminal.